Why Well-Designed Intranet Systems Matter

 - You must understand your internal audience (end users).
 The top intranet designs are purpose-built for their user.
 Ask yourself how can the intranet deliver real value and address key pain points?
-What intranet features and functionality do they need?
+What intranet features and functionality do they actually need?

 Taking Shape is Australia and New Zealand's leader in plus-size clothing, operating for over 28 years across Australia, New Zealand and the United Kingdom with over 100 standalone Boutique stores, 50+ Concession stores within Myer & globally online.
 This firm has more than 900 employees.

 Key representatives across various business functions were involved in the intranet design and development process to ensure it truly met their needs, and created a sense of ownership and shared commitment to the success of the intranet.

 The intranet was key to offering a single resource hub where employees could easily find all of the latest material.

 The intranet integrates with sales management system to graphically present sales targets and results unique to each store with an aggregate view for their Retail Support Centre (RSC).
 The combination of the Corporate Directory and Active Directory integration in their intranet page design also enables new stores and staff to quickly access systems and the intranet while reducing admin overhead.

 Frequently updated goal data is delivered to stores and makes it simple for workers to access current documents.
 Office and store employees have increased productivity because they no longer need to organise email attachments.